shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-05-UsingUIToolkit.md

 This looks exactly how we wanted.

 Try clicking on a row.
 Nothing happens!
-We want to open up the details screen when user touches a list row item.
+We want to open up the details screen when user touches a row in the list.

 ## Creating details screen